El Saff

 El Saff (الصف) is a city in the Giza Governorate, Egypt.
-Its population was estimated at about 59,000 people in 2018.
+Its population was estimated at 59,000 people in 2018.

 Background

-El Saff is a Markaz and city located about 30 km south of Helwan, which includes more than 30 villages, and it follows the Giza Governorate, although it is located on the eastern shore of the Nile River, opposite Al-Ayyat B center.
-The West is the Nile River, and from the east is the Eastern desert.
+El Saff is a Markaz and city located about 30 km south of Helwan, which includes more than 30 villages, and it follows the Giza Governorate, although it is located on the eastern bank of the Nile River, opposite Al-Ayyat B center.
+To the west is the Nile River, and from the east is the Eastern desert.
 The city is known for the clay brick factories that spread widely over the area and the villages of Askar, Al-Wadi, and Abu Abu Sa’id.

 The most famous cities in El Saff Markaz: